IvorySQL/Ivory-www/docs/Documentation/current/Compatibillity_Features/package.md

 ---
 sidebar_label: 'Packages'
-sidebar_position: 1
+title: Packages
+tags:
+  - Oracle Style Packages
 ---

-# Package Overview
+## Package Overview

 This section journeys into the “Oracle Style Package” for PostgreSQL.
 A package by very definition is an object or a group of objects packed